 I built games for 2-6 year olds for a little over half a year.
 This was my first job out of school, and to this day, was one of my favorites.
 I frequently like to make the joke that kids are the harshest critics you will ever have.
 They have no filter, and will gladly play with blocks instead of your fancy prototype.
 And even more challenging, their level of communication is extremely simple.
-This leads to little to no verbal feedback from playtesting.
+This means little to no verbal feedback from playtesting.
 Five years later, I am now building games for cats.
 Interestingly enough, the challenges are much the same.
 Just a few months into the project, I quickly realized that typical playtesting wasn’t working for me.
 And so I looked into something new.
 Enter Empathic Game Design.

 The Power of Empathy

 Empathic Design is known by many other names.
-While not exactly the same, the most well known and accepted is “Human Centered Design,” We are humans, and the design community is finally starting to accept our intrinsic motivators instead of denying or changing them.
-The Design Management Institute tracked companies that used Empathic Design, and saw a growth rate of 299% versus the average S&P growth of just 75%.
+While not exactly the same, the most well known and accepted is “Human Centered Design,” We are humans, and the design community is finally starting to accept our intrinsic motivators instead of denying or trying to change them.
+The Design Management Institute tracked companies that used Empathic Design, and saw a yearly growth rate of 299% versus the average S&P growth of just 75%.
 Google event has an Empathy Lab where they are studying how Empathy may improve their products.
-The practice is also not unique to the game design industry.
+The practice is not unique to the game design industry.
 Many industries, from Web Development to Healthcare, are starting to follow the trend.
 It is everywhere.
 So why, as game designers, are we not talking about this?

 What is Empathic Design?